Archive for February 2017

 3. Strange Odyssey by Scott Adams: This game had some genuinely excellent puzzles and setting, although the plot was strictly mundane.

 2. The Count by Scott Adams: Strong connection between gameplay and plot still eludes most authors; The Count nails it about as squarely as possible.
-There’s too much learn-by-dying for it to rank #1 but it’s otherwise this game is the benchmark to beat.
+There’s too much learn-by-dying for it to rank #1 but otherwise this game is the benchmark to beat.
 (If I was teaching a class on text adventures, this is probably one of the games I’d use.)

 1. Voodoo Castle by Alexis Adams: The ritual that makes up the plot is a little bit arbitrary but there aren’t any puzzles I can complain about, there was a genuine feel of unraveling a mystery, and I still found this as fun as a modern game.